parasat00/Certification-prep/LPIC1.md

 # apt-cache ----->        used to perform operations, like searches, in the package index.
-apt-cache search [pattern]                    # Searches for a packages that contain pattern either in packeage name, description or files provided apt-cache show [package name]                 # Shows full information about the package
+apt-cache search [pattern]                    # Searches for a packages that contain pattern either in package name, description or files provided apt-cache show [package name]                 # Shows full information about the package

 # apt-file  ----->        used for searching for files inside packages.